-Gross margin rates for the three months ended July 31, 2005, improved to 37.1% from 32.7% in the same period of fiscal year 2005.
-The improvement is attributable to product mix, with the Gillam-FEI segment in particular, realizing a higher margin on certain of its network monitoring programs.
+The decline in gross margins for the six and three months ended October 31, 2005, compared to the same periods of fiscal year 2005, are almost entirely due to the decrease in revenues.
+Variations in gross margin rates are generally attributable to product mix, with the Gillam-FEI segment in particular, realizing higher margins in fiscal year 2006 on certain of its network monitoring programs.
+This improvement is offset by lower margins in the Company's US Government segment where the Company continued work on several developmental, pre-production programs under US Government contracts.
 Gross margin rates are lower than the Company's target of 40% because the lower sales volume is insufficient to absorb all of the fixed overhead costs.
-With an increase in sales, the Company expects to realize improving gross margin rates in future periods.
+With an increase in sales, including conversion of the US Government developmental contracts into initial low-rate production orders, the Company expects to realize improving gross margin rates in future periods.